There are different legislations that relate to home care providers who wishes to cease providing care to a client.

 There is a risk that, if it is determined that the provider did in fact have the resources to continue care, they may be compelled to resume caring for the client, or may receive a sanction under the Aged Care Act 1997 (Cth) for non compliance.

-Are you a home care provider that is dealing with an aged violent and/or abusive client?
+Home care providers need protecting.
+Are you dealing with an aged abusive client?

-Call our office and speak with our Business Development Officers for an appointment with one of our Elder Law lawyers.
+Call our office and speak with our client engagement team for an appointment with one of our Elder Law lawyers.
 Call us on (07) 3252 0011.